 Honestly, I felt a little embarrassed for being that forgetful, not to mention running out into the road like some crazy person.
 I probably used a few choice words to describe my own stupidity when I got back in the car.
 Anyone passing by didn’t realize what I was doing but one of our neighbors who just happened to be driving by at that moment saw me and sent my wife a text wondering if that was me running across the highway.
 There was one large tire track pressed into the paint and it my palette was broken in a couple of places.
 Any fresh paint that was left over from the morning was now squished into the tread of someone’s radials.
 Ugh!
 I got back to Strong’s barn and tried to forget about it.
 I scraped down what paint was left, wiped off the tread marks and road grime with a little turp and continued to work.
 But every time I’d grab some color with my brush there was a tread mark to remind me – don’t leave things on the roof of your car and drive off.
 Well, at least I was painting.
 When I got home I did a quick repair and used it for the rest of the summer.

 The end of the summer turned into fall.
 The change happens rapidly on the East End.
 One day you’re walking barefoot on the beach, a month later you’re shoveling snow and scraping ice off your windshield.
 Within a few weeks the leaves of the crabapple tree had dried up and fallen off.
 The grass in the fields began to turn brown as the weather turned colder.
 Summer was a distant memory.
-Too many things were going on and I didn’t have the time or inspiration to finish this one even though someone was interested in buying it.
-I thought I could work on it in the studio during the winter but life gets in the way and time flies by.
+Too many things were going on and I didn’t have the time or inspiration to finish what I’d started.
+Life gets in the way and time flies by.
+Fall turns to winter and it’s incredibly difficult to work outside although I try.
 That’s not a bad thing though.
-The painting might take on another direction than where it was going before I set it one aside.
+The next piece might take on another direction than where I was going before I set the last one aside.
 I might see something I didn’t notice last summer.
-This canvas is almost at that point where it’s more fun than work, where I’m putting the brush strokes on instead of wiping marks off.
 The light will change, I might catch it on a foggy day or an early morning.
-Soon I’ll drive by there again just to look and think about finishing this piece.
-I just hope the barn is still there when I go back.
+I’ll drive by there again just to look and think about starting another piece.